Lynching of Norris Dendy: Arrest, capture and lynching

-An examination of Dendy's body concluded that his death was caused by a fracture at the base of his skull resulting from a head injury, and that his body was bruised on the head, neck, and chin, and that his wrists and ankles showed signs of having been tightly bound by rope.
+An examination of Dendy's body concluded that his death was caused by a fracture at the base of his skull, and that his body was bruised on the head, neck, and chin.
+His wrists and ankles showed signs of having been tightly bound by rope.
 Later reports said that the mob had not planned to kill Dendy but did so after he fought back during their attack, though The State, in an article advocating for the prosecution of the men involved, alleged that the attack was entirely premeditated.
 An April 1935 article in the Pittsburgh Courier posited that the motive was jealousy of the Dendy family's "financial independence" and that the altercation with Lollis was merely a "spark".
 This was not unheard of, as it had been recorded before that a lynching was the result, in part, of a black family's financial comfort and reluctance to view themselves as subservient to the poorer whites around them.

 Investigation and legal proceedings

 State Solicitor Homer S. Blackwell announced on July 5 that the start of an investigation would be postponed for around a week to allow evidence to be gathered.
 Governor Ibra Charles Blackwood declared Dendy's death a murder, rather than a lynching, and sent two state constables to begin an investigation immediately.
 The constables left Clinton to return to Columbia on July 11 without having made any arrests.
-The attack was the first lynching in South Carolina since Henry Campbell in November 1932, according to the National Association for the Advancement of Colored People (NAACP), though the lynching of Dan Jenkins in June 1930 was the last in South Carolina to be "officially recorded", according to the Greenville News.
+The attack was the first lynching in South Carolina since Henry Campbell in November 1932, according to the NAACP, though the lynching of Dan Jenkins in June 1930 was the last in South Carolina to be "officially recorded", according to the Greenville News.
 Dendy was one of three black men lynched in South Carolina that year and was also the victim of Laurens County's last reported lynching.

 Numerous black witnesses to Dendy's kidnapping from jail were threatened into silence or intimidated into not testifying by citizens or police, to the point that some left the state entirely.
 Some ignored subpoenas and repeatedly declined requests to testify.
 William Crawford, one of the eyewitnesses to Dendy's breakout, gave a deposition in Washington, D.C., in January 1934 after numerous threats of violence if he were to testify.
 He and others gave testimony to a jury on February 17, 1934, as to the identities of several men involved, leading the NAACP to send a telegram to Governor Blackwood in late May 1934 urging him to convict the lynchers, who were "positively identified", according to an excerpt of the telegram published in the Omaha Guide.
 In addition, the attack prompted the relocation of the Piedmont Annual Conference of the African Methodist Episcopal Church, which was scheduled to be held in Clinton on November 29.